 [see: Weekly Snow Depth and Ranking Maps | NWS Snow Depth Estimation Map | Midwest Regional Climate Center Snow Depth Map]

-- The U. S. Drought Monitor map released on March 5 shows that Minnesota is free of any drought designation.
-This has been the case since September 2019.
+- The U. S. Drought Monitor map released on March 4, 2021 depicts the entire state with some level of drought designation.
+Last year at this time the state was free of any drought.
+About 60% of the state was Abnormally Dry, and 40% of the state in Moderate Drought conditions.
+A small area in Rock County in southwest Minnesota and another in the northwest corner of Kittson County had Severe Drought conditions.
 The U.S. Drought Monitor index is a blend of science and subjectivity where drought categories (Moderate, Severe, etc.) are based on several indicators.

 [see: Drought Conditions Overview]

-- The U.S. Geological Survey reports that stream discharge values (where winter measurements are possible) are above to much above the historical median for the date for the few Minnesota rivers that have data.
-Most rivers and streams are now impacted by ice.
+- The U.S. Geological Survey reports that stream discharge values (where winter measurements are possible) are normal to much above the historical median for the date for the few Minnesota rivers that have data.
+Some streams have below normal discharge values in the northeast.
+Rivers in general are responding to the snow melt with a slow rise.

 [see: USGS Stream Flow Conditions]